ssutharya/Digital_Image_Processing/README.md

 11. Write a program to implement various high pass or sharpening frequency domain filters.

 12. Write a program to detect straight lines using horizontal, vertical, and diagonal filter masks.

+## Set 3

+1. Write a program which resotres a degraded image using direct inverse filtering.

+2. Write a prgraom for implementing Wiener filtering for linear img restoration using

+    a. a constant ratio
+    b. auto correaltion function.

+3. Write a program to convert an rgb color space to HSI.
+Display the hue img, saturation img, and the intensity img.

+4. Write a program to histogram equalize the intensity component of a color img, and get a new HSI img.
+Conver the new HSI img to rgb.

+5. Write a program to detect the line segements in a binary img using Hough transform.

+6. Comsider an image composed of small, non overlapping blobs.
+Write a program to segment the blobs based on thresholding.